DesModder/DesModder/docs/reviewer-notes-ff.md

 Then the `dist` directory will contain the distributed code.

-The Function constructor is used for eval exclusively within the webpage and does not have access to any web resources or the background extrension context.
+The Function constructor is used for eval exclusively within the webpage and does not have access to any web resources or the background extension context.